My Annuity and Estate Planning

 You may have chosen an immediate annuity, which begins paying out as soon as your initial investment is made.
 This is a common choice for those nearing retirement or those looking to secure long-term income after a windfall like an inheritance or the sale of a business.
 However, many people opt for a deferred annuity and don’t begin receiving payments for some time.
-Deferred simply means that it begins paying out at some point after the initial investment.
+Deferred means that it begins paying out at some point after the initial investment.

 Fixed-period or lifetime: